sabhyamittal/ds_test/notes.md

 ```
 </details>

+### SINGLE-SOURCE SHORTEST PATHS IN DIRECTED ACYCLIC GRAPHS

+ #### DIJKSTRA'S ALGORITHM:

- DIJKSTRA'S ALGORITHM: Single source shortest path algorithm. does not works on negative weights.
+Single source shortest path algorithm. does not works on negative weights.
 {minimization problem-optimization problem-greedy method-solved in stages by taking one step at a time and considering one input
 at a time to get an optimal solution}

 ### CODE IN  C
    <details>
 <summary>Answer</summary>